Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A dream doesn't become reality through magic it takes sweat, determination and hard work."
+> "Out of suffering have emerged the strongest souls; the most massive characters are seared with scars."
-> — **Colin Powell**
+> — **Kahlil Gibran**

 ---